BrianHicks/bytes.zone/drafts/elo-anything.md

 When a player wins, they take a portion of the losing player's rating proportional to the difference between the two ratings.
 Then to get rankings, you simply sort players from the highest rating to lowest.

-The algorithm used to determine the rating change says that:
+The algorithm used to determine the rating change says:

 - When two players are evenly matched, the winner's rating will go up by a little.
 There's not a lot of useful information in match outcomes when players are evenly ranked: a win could indicate a skill difference, but it could also be a fluke.
-- If an underrated player wins against someone more highly ranked the underrated player's rating will go up a lot.
+- If an underrated player wins against someone more highly-ranked, the underrated player's rating will go up a lot.
 A win here has more information: the winner could be underrated or the loser could be overrated.
 A fluke could still be possible, but adjustments like these will stabilize rankings over time.
-- On the other hand, if a strong player wins against someone much lower-ranked their score doesn't rise as much.
+- On the other hand, if a strong player wins against someone much lower-ranked, their score doesn't rise as much.
 It shouldn't be worth a lot of points to win against players you're expected to beat every time.

-There's a little more to the math to adjust for scenarios where there are few matches played vs many, but that's the basic idea.
+There's a little more to the math to adjust for scenarios where there are few matches played versus many, but that's the basic idea.

-Taken as a whole, these rules mean that if you consistently win you'll go up in ranking (or if you lose, you'll go down.)
+These rules mean that if you win consistently you'll go up in ranking (or if you lose, you'll go down.)
 Given enough matches, you tend to get a stable ordering of players according to their level!

 So does the Elo rating system fit my criteria?